jbcodeforce/ML-studies/docs/ml/generative-ai.md

 1. **Streaming** is where connection to event-driven architecture lands: a lot of business services / microservices are generating important events to be part of the future context of the end-user interaction with the application.
 Those events can be aggregated, and a similar pipeline can be done with streaming application, consuming events, and doing the embedding via LLM calls then push to Vector Store.
 1. **Embeddings** is the technique to create a numerical vector representation of each document chunks.
 To support embeddings creation, there are a set of open-source solutions, like the [Sentence Transformers library from Hugging Face](https://huggingface.co/sentence-transformers), or proprietary solutions using hosted APIs.
 1. **Vector Store**, persits vectors, a numerical representation of NL sentence, with indexing capability and similarity search function.
-Multiple solutions exist as Vector Store: [Faiss](https://faiss.ai/index.html), [ChromaDB](https://www.trychroma.com/), [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html), Redis.
+Multiple solutions exist as Vector Store: [Faiss](https://faiss.ai/index.html), [ChromaDB](https://www.trychroma.com/), [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html), Redis, Kendra, OpenSearch Serverless, RDS for PostgreSQL, Aurora PostgreSQL, Pinecone.
 1. **Hosted LLM** is a model serving service with LLM accessed via API.
 1. **Orchestrator** is the solution code, which connects all those components together.
 It may use session caching in distributed, cloud based environment, uses Vector Store to do silimarity semantic search, and exposes API to be used by a ChatBot or a Q&A user interface.